 How do I place an order?Simply click the Add to Cart.
 This will take you to the secure order form where you can complete and place your order.

 How do I place a future order?If you see a knife that is not in stock at this time and you would like to place a future order, click the Place Future Order.
 This will take you to the order form for future delivery.
 There is no payment information required.

-May I customize a knife when I place a future order?Yes, in most cases.
-If you see a knife you like, but would like to change the handle material or “customize” it to your specifications, please note this on the future order form.
-We will contact you to discuss your order.
+May I customize a knife or place a custom knife order?Yes, in most cases.
+If you see a knife you like, but would like to change the handle material or “customize” it to your specifications, please note this on the order form.
+If you wish to order a custom knife we do not currently have on our website, use this order form.
+Complete as many details as possible and we will contact you to discuss your future custom order.

 What are my payment options?We offer a wide variety of payment options.
 We accept Pay Pal, checks, money orders, cashier’s checks, wire transfers, Visa, MasterCard, Discover and American Express credit cards are all acceptable forms of payment.

 What do you recommend for shipping within the United States?Our preferred shipping method is FedEx 2nd day.
 We also offer USPS Priority.

 What do you recommend for international shipping?For overseas shipments our preferred method is USPS Priority Mail Express.
 FedEx is also an option.